Navigation and service

 The Government also needs to act with regard to the revenue side.
 For example: The Government should ensure that the competent public bodies commit to implementing their measures.
 If not, the European Recovery Fund risks to cause revenue shortfalls worth billions of euros (No. 2).
 Furthermore, shortfalls in tax revenue caused by tax-free refunds made by the employer that have so far often not been taken into account need to be avoided in income tax assessments (No. 26).

-Bild-Dokument für das Frontend The Government needs to better manage its budget.
+The Government needs to better manage its budget.
 And use its financial resources in a more favourable way – with better, more modern structures and processes.
-Our audit findings provide approaches to do so."
+Our audit findings provide approaches to do so.

 Kay Scheller, Präsident des Bundesrechnungshofes.
 Quelle: Bundesrechnungshof